kytos/legacy/napps/kytos/of_stats/README.rst

 ========

-In order to manage a network, an administrator must have updated and reliable statistics about the network, in several levels of deepness, since from a switch port inbound and outbound traffic to the traffic of different connected networks.
+In order to manage a network, an administrator must have updated and reliable statistics about it, in several levels of deepness, from a switch port inbound and outbound traffic to the traffic of different connected networks.

-To achieve that, this Network Application collect statistical data provided by the switches connected to the controller.
-We *do not use SNMP protocol* because the OpenFlow protocol already provide these data.
+To achieve that, this Network Application collects statistical data provided by the switches connected to the controller.
+We *do not use SNMP protocol* because the OpenFlow protocol already provide this data.
 The data is stored to be provided later through a REST API.
 This API can supply instant data, historical data, and also some calculated information.

-The provided statistics, per switch, are the following:
+The provided statistics, per switch, are:

 * **Ports/Interfaces**: bytes/sec, utilization, dropped packets/sec and
   errors/sec split into transmission and reception; interface name, MAC address